 It is ok to have a standard version of your CV, you do not need to start with a white piece of paper every time.
 But be sure to read the ad carefully and customize your CV accordingly.
 Professional recruiters often have a checklist of requirements and wish that they are looking for when scanning applications.
 It can be a certain education, a certain number of years of experience in an area, or a certain system you need to master.
 Make sure that you highlight these skills in your CV.
 This will also help your application beat the ATS (Applicant Tracking System) robots.

 Anything that is not relevant to the particular job, should be scaled back so that what you want to convey stands out and does not disappear in the crowd.

 2. Start strong

-An introduction gives your CV a context.
-The introduction may consist, for example, of a summary of your competence profile, a career goal or a brief description of your most important personal qualities.
+An introduction gives your CV context.
+The introduction may consist, for example, of a summary of your competence profile, a career goal, or a brief description of your most important personal qualities.
 Make sure it matches the job ad.